The Fi Global Startup Innovation Challenge Official Rules and Regulations 2022

-To be considered as a ‘candidate’ to the Fi Global Startup Innovation Challenge, startups need to follow the rules and regulations of the contest, as outlined in this document.
+To be considered as a ‘Candidate’ to the Fi Global Startup Innovation Challenge, startups need to follow the Rules and Regulations of the contest, as outlined in this document.
 The following steps will apply:

-- A short description of the product or service is required that highlights the novelty element of this product or service (max.
+- Short description of the product or service for the submission that highlights the novel element of this product or service (max.
 300 words)

 Step 2: Validation of the candidacy

-• Provide a Business Plan (BP).
-The BP has to provide your potential market figures, description of your competitors, as well as your financial plan.
-Should this information be confidential, a non-disclosure agreement can be signed with you beforehand.
+- Provide a Business Plan (BP).
+The BP must provide your potential market figures, description of your competitors, as well as your financial plan.

 The jury is made up of a mix of the following food experts: